Skelping the Highlands

 - Pitlochry (Photo stop)

 A busy resort town with an impressive hydro dam and unique salmon ladder.
-Also well known for its Festival Theatre and whisky distilleries - Bells and Edradour (the smallest in Scotland)
+Also well known for its Festival Theatre and whisky distilleries - Blair Atholl and Edradour

 - Appin (Photo stop)